 The Early Years Learning Framework

-In 2010, the Australian Government introduced the Early Years Learning Framework with the aim of ensuring that all children receive a quality early childhood education.
-Staff will use the framework, in consultation with families, to develop a responsive and authentic program for each child.
-The Early Years Learning Framework describes childhood as a time of belonging, being and becoming.
+Scots Preschool Educators use The Early Years Learning Framework, in consultation with families, to develop a responsive and authentic program for each child.
+The Early Years Learning Framework describes childhood as a time of belonging, being and becoming:

 - Belonging is the basis for living a fulfilling life.
 Children feel they belong because of the relationships they have with their family, community, culture and place.